OVERVIEW

 Zines centered around neighborhood exploration and shared experiences in Seattle

-Our final deliverables included the overarching Off-Rail brand and advertising campaign, alongside two fully realized, uniquely branded zines for the International District and Capitol Hill.
+The overarching Off-Rail brand and advertising campaign, along with two branded zines for the International District and Capitol Hill

-Credits to Ceci Ayres and Tracy You for the overall branding of Off-Rail!
+Credits to Ceci Ayres and Tracy You for the overall branding of Off-Rail, and Liliya Ustinova for the Capitol Hill zine!